Alex Dreier

-Alexander M. Dreier (June 26, 1916 – March 11, 2000) was an American news reporter and commentator who worked with NBC Radio during the 1940s, and later with the ABC Information Radio network in the 1960s and early 1970s.
+Alexander McDuff Dreier (June 26, 1916 – March 11, 2000) was an American news reporter and commentator who worked with NBC Radio during the 1940s, and later with the ABC Information Radio Network in the 1960s and early 1970s.
 Dreier then became an actor and appeared in a number of TV series and films.

 Early years

-Born in Honolulu, Hawaii, Dreier attended Stanford University, graduating in 1939.
+Dreier was born in Honolulu, Hawaii, attended Stanford University, and graduated in 1939.
 He then went into journalism, and was covering Berlin for United Press when he joined NBC in 1941.
 During his year in Berlin he was under surveillance by the Gestapo, and he left the city one day before the Pearl Harbor attack.

 His commentary aired on NBC on Saturdays from 1942 to 1945 and weekdays from 1951 to 1956.
 Known as Chicago's "Man on the Go," Dreier was the city's top TV anchor during his years on NBC-owned WNBQ-TV, serving as a news reporter and anchor.
 He also handled news for NBC-TV's Today on the Farm from 1960–61.
 He was replaced as WMAQ anchor by Floyd Kalber in 1962; he then moved to ABC owned-and-operated WBKB-TV.

 From 1959 to 1964, Dreier also co-hosted the television program Championship Bridge with Charles Goren.
 These can still be seen on the Arts Channel of TV4U.com.